TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 ### Giving an Ability an Additional Effect

-Adding an extra effect to an existing ability is fairly straightforward.
-Simply choose a new effect and add it to your ability's existing trigger.
+Sometimes you just want an ability to do more.
+Adding an extra effect to an existing ability is fairly straightforward-- simply choose a new effect and add it to your ability's existing trigger.
 The strength of the effect should be comparable to or less than the strength of the initial effect for the ability.

 ### Making an Ability Stronger

-Strengthening an ability is all about amplifying its effects.
-Here are some examples of ways you could strengthen an ability:
+If you want an ability to do what it already does, but better, you can amplify its effects.
+Generally, this amplification can be done by increasing the number of targets, the duration of effects, or broadening the situations in which the ability can apply.
+Here are some effects and how you might strengthen them:

 | Effect                                                       | Ways you could strengthen it                                 |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |